-Yet the creation of Man could have been no more connected with this incipient idea than the thought of a chronometer could have been associated with the invention of sun-dial hour-glass. the or the ideas which initiated were the that resulted in the movements evolution of Man as well as of the horological Art?
+Yet the creation of Man could have been no more connected with this incipient idea than the thought of a chronometer could have been associated with the invention of the sun-dial \mathbf{or} hour-glass. which then were the ideas initiated that resulted in the evolution movements Man as well as of the horological Art?
 It was simply the self-conceived idea of the first-evolved Chromacea to improve their own condition in life-a desire which animates all mind.
 It is the incentive to all effort in the fields of Art-the inalienable attribute of all psychic force of every degree or quality, as a moment's introspection of your own mind will reveal.
 What is the object of your thoughts-of your consciousness?
 Self-improvement; the desire to better your condition in life.
 No other tendency is conceivable; no other object can be entertained; hence that which is the chief attribute of your own mind must be also that of the simplest living cell.
 A similar idea was expressed by Montague in these words: "The same desires stir mite and elephant alike."
 But whenever the cell-souls fail therein, malformations or other "ills that flesh is heir to" are the inevitable result.